 In 2008, Dr Arthur Tjandra set up his private practice, Elixir de Vie, which eventually becomes worldwide famous.
 Patients are coming to Dr Arthur Tjandra from every corner of the world.
 As a matter of fact, 99.99% of his patients are from overseas, many of whom travel all the way from the Americas, Europe and Australasia, often spending up to 48 hours of traveling time.

 Entering his 10th year in private practice, and 27 years of medical practice, 2018 marked another important milestone in Dr Arthur Tjandra‘s life.
+He decided to go into semi-retirement and spend more time in his Tantric practice.
 He set up a blog, TantricPractice.com, to propagate Buddha’s teachings, in particular Tantric teachings.
 He also set up The Arthur Tjandra Foundation, following the foot steps of his philanthropists Great Grandfather Mr Thio Siong Soe, Aunt Dr Della Suantio Lee and Uncle Dr Lee Seng Gee.
 From 1st Jan 2018 onward, 50% of profits generated by Elixir de Vie, are channeled to The Arthur Tjandra Foundation.
 Dr Arthur Tjandra is not a billionaire.
 He is not even a multi-millionaire.
 But his mentor, A/Prof Fong Poh Him, once told him, “You don’t need to be a millionaire to start giving to those in needs.
 When you have only $10 and you give away $5, that is philanthropy.”